 Or is your company suffering from “organizational drag”?

-Let’s focus on the KPIs that you are currently measuring.
+Let’s focus on the KPIs and productivity metrics that you are currently measuring.
 Do they promote and engage your employees in producing the output you are seeking?
 What key productivity metrics and KPIs should you be measuring to ensure your company is growing at the pace that you desire?

 During your next planning session, you should do a KPI audit as a starting point to evaluate what KPIs are promoting productivity and which are not.
 Take a look at all of your KPI examples, for the ones that are not promoting productivity, ask yourself why?
 If you don’t need it, toss it.
 If you still need it, talk through how you can reframe it to give you the output you desire.
 You need to measure the performance of the team with the right key performance indicators.